deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ---

 ## Next Steps

-- Deploy the best-performing model as an **HR risk scoring tool**
+- Deploy XGBoost model as an HR risk scoring tool
-- Integrate model predictions into a **real-time HR dashboard**
+- Integrate predictions into Power BI dashboard
-- Improve model explainability for HR stakeholders
+- Perform hyperparameter tuning for further optimization
-- Perform advanced hyperparameter tuning for further optimization
+- Use SHAP to improve model explainability
-- Explore deployment options using Flask or FastAPI for production use
+- Test retention strategies and measure impact

 ---